2012 NBA playoffs: Conference semifinals

 During their conference semifinals series against the Indiana Pacers, the Miami Heat lost Chris Bosh to injury (although he would return in Game 5 of the Eastern Conference Finals).
 As a result, the Heat fell behind two games to one before reeling off three straight wins to beat the Pacers in six games.

 For the first time since 1999, back to backs were played in the conference semifinals, thanks to the Los Angeles Lakers and the Los Angeles Clippers sharing the same arena to avoid scheduling conflicts.
 It also marked the first time both Los Angeles teams appeared in the Conference Semifinals in the same season.
 As of 2023, this was the most recent occurrence of back to backs being played in the same postseason.

 With their Game 4 win over the Los Angeles Clippers, the San Antonio Spurs became the fourth team in NBA History (and first in the Western Conference) to go 8–0 through the first two rounds of the playoffs.
 The Heat in 2005, Cavs in 2009 and Magic in 2010, also went 8–0 through the first two rounds.
 In addition, all 3 lost Game 1 of their Conference Finals.
 The Spurs broke this trend with a Game 1 win over the Oklahoma City Thunder in the Western Conference Finals.

-Game 5 of the Lakers-Thunder series was Kobe Bryant's final NBA playoff game.
+Game 5 of the Thunder–Lakers series was Kobe Bryant's final NBA playoff game.
 In addition, this was also his final NBA Playoff appearance before his retirement in 2016.

 With their Game 7 win over the Philadelphia 76ers, the Boston Celtics returned to the Conference Finals for the third time in five seasons.
 With the loss, the Philadelphia 76ers suffered the same fate as last season's Memphis Grizzlies by beating a top seed, taking their fourth seed opponent to a Game 7, only to lose on the road.
-The 76ers would not return to the playoffs until 2018.
+The 76ers did not return to the playoffs until 2018.